 The Mitsubishi Estate Group has adopted as its fundamental mission the goal of creating a truly meaningful society by building attractive, environmentally sound communities where people can live, work and relax with contentment.
-By putting this mission into practice, MEL will actively play a role in the CSR initiatives conducted by MJIA.
+By putting this mission into practice, MEL will actively play a role in the CSR initiatives conducted by the Asset Management Company.